UKPLab/emnlp2017-relation-extraction/README.md

 ### Paper abstract:
 > We demonstrate that for sentence-level relation extraction it is beneficial to consider other relations in the sentential context while predicting the target relation.
 Our architecture uses an LSTM-based encoder to jointly learn representations for all relations in a single sentence.
 We combine the context representations with an attention mechanism to make the final prediction.
->We use the Wikidata knowledge base to construct a dataset of multiple relations per sentence and to evaluate our approach.
+> We use the Wikidata knowledge base to construct a dataset of multiple relations per sentence and to evaluate our approach.
 Compared to a baseline system, our method results in an average error reduction of 24\% on a held-out set of relations.

+Please, refer to the paper for more details.

 The dataset described in the paper can be found here:
  * https://www.ukp.tu-darmstadt.de/data/